Worship as a Christian community is core to our faith. We invite you to experience it fully at St. Paul’s.

 On your first visit, you’ll also receive a Connection Card.
 This provides us with a way to get in touch with you about your experience at St. Paul’s.

 We love to have children in worship with us.
 They learn so much by being a part of worship.
-There is a Children’s Message for them about twice per month.
-Or, if you prefer, during the 9:15 or 10:45 service, you can drop your children off in our adult-staffed nursery.
+If you prefer, during the 9:15 or 10:45 service, you can drop your young children off in our adult-staffed nursery.
 Ask one of the greeters to show you the nursery location.
 There is also a small “mother’s room” where you can take your children during the service if they need a place to quiet down.
 You can still see and hear the service from there.

 When you take your seat, you’ll notice a variety of clothing styles.
 Some of our members wear suits and dresses, others dress casually.
 We are here to celebrate God’s love, not judge each other, so wear whatever feels most comfortable for you.